Board of Trustees

 Executive Committee

-Stephanie Podolak | President
+Stephanie Podolak | Past President

 Stephanie Podolak retired from the Department of Justice, United State’s Attorney’s Office for the District of Colorado, after serving 32 years as an Assistant United States Attorney.
 During her career, which spanned from 1991 to 2022, Stephanie specialized in the investigation and prosecution of complex, international drug trafficking and money laundering organizations.